 Despite its popularity, hyaluronic acid is one of the most misunderstood and misused ingredients in skin care.
 It’s often confused with alpha hydroxy (AHA) and beta hydroxy acids (BHA) since they all do wonders for the skin.
 AHAs and BHAs exfoliate the topmost layers of your skin.
 Hyaluronic acid, on the other hand, is a great pick for anyone looking for a serious boost of skin moisture, no matter your skin type.
 It is one of the most commonly buzzed-about beauty ingredients because of its incredible ability to hold up to 1,000x its weight in water.
 It’s also something that your body makes naturally, so its chemical composition absorbs easily into your skin.
 That makes hyaluronic acid serums particularly amazing for dry and mature complexions or anyone who wants to plump away fine lines and wrinkles.

 Curious?
-We talked to Manhattan Beach–based board-certified dermatologist and Dermstore’s medical director, Ashley Magovern, to find out more.
+We talked to Dr. Ashley Magovern, MD, a board-certified dermatologist based in Manhattan Beach, Calif. and Dermstore’s medical director, to find out more.

 What Is Hyaluronic Acid?